Division for Traffic Safety and Reliability

 A Gupta, J Johnson, L Fei-Fei, S Savarese, A Alahi.
 Social GAN: Socially acceptable trajectories with generative adversarial networks.
 In Proceedings of the IEEE Conference on Computer Vision and Pattern Recognition, pp. 2255-2264, 2018.

-Here are a poster and presentation about the prediction of pedestrian speed using artificial neural networks.
+Here are some posters (Poster1, Poster2) and presentation slides (Pres1, Pres2) about the prediction of pedestrian trajectories using deep learning algorithms.

 Weitere Infos über #UniWuppertal: